Skip to main content

 Zoe Greenwood

-Head of Environment, Climate, Conservation & Sustainability
+Deputy Director (Europe) and Head of Practice, Environment, Climate, Conservation & Sustainability

 Grace Mansah-Owusu